How do I get access to the goodies discounts?

 Our goodies are available to you when you sign up.
 In your profile, on the left tab, you have access to your goodie bag.
 It's a mix of discount codes, unique codes and links where you can claim your discount.
 If you have a problem with accessing our promotions, contact us.

 For whom is this website intended?
 Do I need to be a programmer?

 Absolutely not!
 DataJournalism.com is for everyone, beginner to advanced, who has an interest in data journalism.
 Some of our resources are tailored for those of you just getting started, like our video course Doing Journalism with Data: First Steps, Skills and Tools, while others are for more advanced audiences.
-And don’t forget that you can ask questions about all aspects of the field in our forums.

 Is everything really free here?

 Why do I have to login to see some parts of the website?

 Put simply: we want to offer you a better experience.
 When you’re logged in, we’re able to help you track your progress through course and suggest content based on your interests.

 Do you give out grants for data journalism projects?

 No. However, the European Journalism Centre promotes journalism grants that include data journalism projects.
 You can have a look at www.journalismgrants.org.

 I’d like to have a public profile page, how can I get one?